Verizon (VZ) Stock Analysis

 The 2014 purchase of Vodafone’s 45% interest has saddled the company with a great deal of debt.
 The increased leverage comes at a time when wireless business growth is slowing considerably.

 Verizon is losing market share in the residential internet access, phone, and television segment of its business to cable & wireless companies.
 This will make it difficult for the company to justify investments to expand its FiOS network into new areas.

 Owning 100% of Verizon Wireless allows the company to bundle services that are attractive to consumers and increase profitability.

 The recent acquisitions of AOL and Yahoo provide Verizon the opportunity to monetize the the massive user bases of these businesses.
 Only time will tell if Verizon can do what AOL and Yahoo was unable to do successfully.

 The substantial price increases to obtain spectrum from the government increases the cost of infrastructure without compensating increases in revenue.
 Any increase in costs hurt profitability in a competitive environment where growth is small or non-existent.

 Verizon’s leveraged balance sheet and declining cash flow put the long-term viability of sustaining the current dividend at risk.

 Verizon (VZ) is ranked #139 (out of 343) overall and #3 (out of 9) in the Communications Services Sector by the Dividend Analyzer.

 Low growth and the need for massive amounts of capital spending means that the upside of owning the stock is limited.
 Verizon is leveraged, making it riskier than before they bought their own shares from Vodafone.

 In my mind the sole reason to own Verizon is the dividend.
-I believe the dividend is no longer safe so I would avoid Verizon unless conditions change or the price falls to the point where you are compensated for the extra risk.
 AT&T is a better option for dividend portfolios looking for high-yield income.